visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 The field data section begins with a single line that starts with the keywords `FIELD` and `FieldData` followed by the number of fields.
 Next come the fields.
-Each field starts with a single line with the field name, the number of components, the number of tuples and the data type.
+Each field starts with a single line with the field name, the number of components, the number of tuples and the datatype.

 .. _data_into_visit_vtk_conventions: